22nd Annual Destination College - New Hampshire's Statewide College Planning Event

 Learn about the two-year advantage!
 Representatives from New Hampshire community colleges and two-year degree programs offer information and advice about special degree programs, financial considerations, and the many advantages of earning an associate degree.

-Presenter(s): Denine Garnett - New Hampshire Technical Institute, Deb Pack - University of New Hampshire , TBD - Colby-Sawyer College
+Presenter(s): Denine Garnett - New Hampshire Technical Institute, Deb Pack - University of New Hampshire , Jon Conley - Colby-Sawyer College

 Learn about online tools available to aid you in the college selection, application, and financial aid processes.
 Learn the best methods (and some helpful tips) for using social media to your advantage in your college search and how public information on your social media profiles can impact your life for many years to come.